 If you have ordered your flight ticket to Budapest, why not take a look at our list presenting some of the best hotels in Budapest to find the best solution for you, no matter if you are on a budget or want the maximum level of luxury?

 Budapest is well known for its beautiful Christmas Market with an incredible atmosphere at the Vörösmarty Tér in Budapest.
 But, have you ever visited the Easter market, also known as the Spring Market?
+We have to admit, things are a bit chaotic and there are several markets arranged using similar names.
+As a result, we will cover several markets in this article.

 Maybe you have heard about the amazing Schönbrunn in Vienna was an annual Easter market is arranged?
 It is quite famous, and lots of people go there every year.
 But, did you know that the Easter market in Budapest is getting better and better?
 If you haven’t experienced it yet, now is the time!

 Many people enjoy the Christmas markets because of the amazing lights, and the smells that spread so well in the cold air.
-Well, even though it is warmer and brighter during the annual Easter market (Spring Fair/Spring market), you can still experience awesome foods, delightful smells, and lots of handicraft products if you visit the market.
+Well, even though it is warmer and brighter during the annual Easter market (Spring Fair/Spring market), you can still experience awesome food, delightful smells, and lots of handicraft products if you visit the market.

 The largest lines are always in front of the places where you can buy the traditional Chimney Cake, but you should also taste all the interesting food, and buy some hand-made products in the many stalls around the square.